 - Never My Fault: Dexter, who just recognizing where he's seen Ed, blames him for the car accident that forced him to get a summer job to pay for it.
 He also blames him for his parents finding out he was driving without a license, which he shouldn't have been doing in the first place.

-- Obfuscating Stupidity: Ed explains that he poured the bottles of acid into the meat on purpose because he knew that Kurt would manipulate the legal system to his favor unless the cops discover the acid themselves as they did when the restaurant imploded; Ed then goes on to say "I'm not stupid," despite his blatant idiocy throughout the movie (as well as the All That sketch that the film is based on).
+- Ed explains that he poured the bottles of acid into the meat on purpose because he knew that Kurt would manipulate the legal system to his favor unless the cops discover the acid themselves as they did when the restaurant imploded; Ed then goes on to say "I'm not stupid," despite his blatant idiocy throughout the movie (as well as the All That sketch that the film is based on).

 - Also, even though Ed comes off as dim-witted, he showed culinary genius, as he made a sauce that everyone likes.

-- Oh, Crap: Dexter when he's standing on top of a delivery van that's about to drive off.
-Actually, Dexter has these moments throughout the movie.
+- Dexter has these moments throughout the movie, such as when he's standing on top of a delivery van that's about to drive off.

 - Kurt when Dexter tells him that Ed is on his way to the cops with a can of their illegal food additive.
 Ed then shows up with an empty can and seemingly screws everything up again, but it was actually all part of his plan.

 - Offscreen Teleportation: Kurt somehow gets down from a catwalk in two seconds in order to bully Dexter.